webprogramming260/startup-example/README.md

 ## Service deliverable

-➡️ The following is an example of the required information for the `Startup Service` deliverable

 For this deliverable I added backend endpoints that receives votes and returns the voting totals.

 - [x] **Node.js/Express HTTP service** - done!